 NIH is made up of 27 Institutes and Centers, each with a specific research agenda, often focusing on particular diseases or body systems.
 NIH leadership plays an active role in shaping the agency's research planning, activities, and outlook.

-Immuron's IMM-124E was chosen as one of three of 27 novel candidates submitted to the NIH for funding of a phase II study in ASH.
-The Study began recruiting in 2015 and is expected to be completed by the third quarter of 2016.
+Immuron's IMM-124E was chosen as one of three of 27 novel candidates submitted to the NIH for funding of a phase II study in ASH which began in 2015.

 The Center for Vaccine Development (CVD) has earned an international reputation as an academic vaccine development enterprise for creating and testing vaccines against cholera, typhoid fever, paratyphoid fever, non-typhoidal Salmonella disease, shigellosis (bacillary dysentery), Escherichia coli diarrhea, malaria, and other infectious diseases, including influenza.